“Where is the best place to watch the Changing of the Guard”?

-There are several other less crowded spots to see the Guards and Bands and we hope the suggestions below help you see more and enjoy your visit to the Changing of the Guard.
+There are several other less crowded spots to see the Guards and Bands and hope the suggestions below help you see and enjoy more your visit to Changing the Guard.

 Wherever you choose to watch the Changing of the Guard please don't stand, or try to cross the road, in front of the Guards as they will not stop or deviate from their line of march.

 The police do a great job, controlling the crowds and making sure the gates are clear for troops marching in and out, and are always ready to help if you need assistance.

 Please report any suspicious behaviour to a Police Officer.

 Watching the Changing of the Guard at Buckingham Palace, or along the parade route, is free of charge and no tickets or booking is required.

 Friary Court, Marlborough Road London London SW1A 1BG.

 The first troop movements for the Changing of the Guard ceremony take place at St. James’ Palace.

 10:25 The St James' Palace Detachment of The King's Guard form up for inspection on Friary Court